Estimote/Android-Proximity-SDK/README.md

 -dontwarn retrofit2.Platform$Java8
 -dontwarn kotlin.**
 ```
-# App templates
+# Example apps

-You can download ready-made app templates in Estimote Cloud.
-Go to your account and click `Apps -> Add new app`.
+To get a working prototype, download a [ready-made app template](https://cloud.estimote.com/#/apps/add) in the Estimote Cloud.
+App ID & App Token credentials are generated automatically.

+Use [Proximity](https://cloud.estimote.com/#/apps/add/proximity-content-multiple) to run a simple demo in the foreground.
+Use [Notification](https://cloud.estimote.com/#/apps/add/notification) to run a demo in the background and display notifications.
+Demos require Estimote Beacons [configured with Estimote Monitoring](https://community.estimote.com/hc/en-us/articles/226144728-How-to-enable-Estimote-Monitoring).

 # Documentation
 Our Kdoc is available [here](https://estimote.github.io/Android-Proximity-SDK/.).